 Arthur Kill staff attributed the late payments to staffing issues, lack of available funds, mishandled paperwork and misprioritization of payments.
 With respect to staffing, for example, Arthur Kill complained that it did not have enough business office employees and that it had trouble hiring new staff because few people were willing to pay $10 a day to commute via a toll bridge, or $6 a day via public transportation.

-And while Arthur Kill claimed that it lacked funds, at ...
+And while Arthur Kill claimed that it lacked funds, at times, to pay its ...

 Paying your bills on time is a basic element of efficient fiscal management.
 Apparently, however, it is a basic element that the New York Department of Correctional Services (DOCS) failed to master, since the Department’s tardy payments resulted in $58,553 in unnecessary interest on 2,384 late vendor bills.